Skip to main content

 • Thickening or fullness of the breast that feels different from the rest of the tissue

-Lifestyle Modifications To Help Reduce Breast Cancer Risk
+Lifestyle Modifications to Help Reduce Breast Cancer Risk

 • Exercise moderately for a minimum of 30 minutes a day.
+If you currently don't exercise, try walking every day — no gym membership required!

 • Limit alcohol to three or fewer drinks per week.